dlstreamer/pipeline-server/docs/restful_microservice_interfaces.md

 | [`DELETE` /pipelines/{instance_id}](#delete-pipelinesinstance_id) | Stops a running pipeline or cancels a queued pipeline. |
 | [`DELETE` /pipelines/{name}/{version}/{instance_id}](#delete-pipelinesnameversioninstance_id) | Stops a running pipeline or cancels a queued pipeline. |

-The following endpoints are deprecated and will be removed by v1.0.
+The following endpoints are deprecated and will be removed in a future release.
 | Path | Description |
 |----|------|
 | [`GET` /pipelines/{name}/{version}/{instance_id}](#get-pipelinesnameversioninstance_id) | Return pipeline instance summary. |